Indoor Air Quality (Particle) Testing

 If you’ve scheduled us for an IAQ test at your property, there are some things you need to know in preparation.
 Read through “IAQ Customer Information” (PDF) by *CLICKING HERE.

-For more information about information discussed above and why you should improve your indoor air quality, visit this website.
+For more details on information discussed above and why you should improve your indoor air quality, visit this website.
 To get your air tested, call us directly at (360) 754-6087 or email us at admin@certifiedindoor.com.

 Extech VPC300